Katharine Viner: Early life and education

 Viner was raised in Yorkshire, the daughter of teachers and she attended Ripon Grammar School where she became headgirl.
 Her grandfather, Vic Viner, was an able seaman involved in the Dunkirk evacuation.
 As a teenager, she joined the Campaign for Nuclear Disarmament (CND) and the Anti-Apartheid Movement, the nearest groups were 25 miles away, and read Spare Rib.
 Her first newspaper article, published in The Guardian in 1987 while she was still in school, was on the ending of the O-level examinations, which were being replaced in the UK by the General Certificate of Secondary Education (GCSE).
-"Cramming five years of knowledge into two and a half hours does not seem to be a fair system," she wrote.
+"Cramming five years of knowledge into two and a half hours does not seem to be a fair system", she wrote.
 Around 1988, Viner had a period of work experience at the Ripon Gazette, her local newspaper.

-After A-levels Viner studied English at the University of Oxford as an undergraduate student at Pembroke College, Oxford.
+After A-levels Viner studied English at Pembroke College, Oxford.
 Just before her finals, Viner won a competition organised by The Guardian's women's page and was advised by Louise Chunn, then Guardian women's editor, to pursue a career in journalism.
-"I honestly thought journalism wasn't for me, I thought it was for men in suits in London," she remembered in 2005.
+"I honestly thought journalism wasn't for me, I thought it was for men in suits in London", she remembered in 2005.
 During her 20s, Viner spent most of her holidays in the Middle East, a region in which she has a particular interest, spending time in Lebanon, Syria, Israel, West Bank and other locations.